-Monash University is at the forefront of an extraordinary push to unlock the biggest mystery of the human brain: what is consciousness?
+What is consciousness?
+Monash University is at the forefront of an extraordinary push to unlock the biggest mystery of the human brain to understand consciousness in humans.
+What is it?
+How does the brain generate it?
+When does it begin and end?

 The project has expanded internationally with input from a growing team of collaborating researchers across the fields of physics, engineering, robotics, neuroscience and philosophy.

 The consciousness project could also potentially unlock the way forward for machine consciousness.
 The hope is that by building algorithms for consciousness, the machines will be better and we’ll know more about ourselves.

 The possibilities are endless.
 Here, the four key Monash thought leaders driving the project talk us through their work.

 Associate Professor Naotsugu ‘Nao’ Tsuchiya, Monash Institute of Cognitive and Clinical Neurosciences

 Professor Jakob Hohwy, School of Philosophical, Historical and International Studies